getgrav/grav-learn/pages/02.content/05.image-linking/docs.md

 The advantage of this type of linking structure is that you can easily switch between a local development server and a live server with a different domain name and as long as the file structure remains consistent, the links should work without a problem.

 A file link points to a particular file by name, rather than its directory or slug.
-If you were creating a link from `pages/01.blog/test-post-1/item.md` to `/pages/01.blog/test-post-3/test_image_3.jpg` you would use the following command.
+If you were creating an image link in `pages/01.blog/test-post-1/item.md` to `/pages/01.blog/test-post-3/test_image_3.jpg` you would use the following command.

 ```markdown
 ![Test Image 3](../test-post-3/test_image_3.jpg)